craigbarnes/showdown/README.md

 Showdown
 ======

-Showdown is a simple, single-purpose [Markdown] viewer written in [Lua] and [GTK].
-It renders Markdown into HTML and presents it in a [WebKitGTK] view.
+Showdown is a simple [Markdown] viewer written in [Lua] and [GTK].
+It converts Markdown into HTML, then presents it in a [WebKitGTK] view.
 So instead of doing this:

     markdown somefile.md > tmp.html
     $BROWSER tmp.html